How to Apply

 - Other duties as assigned.

-Bachelor’s Degree and three or more years of financial aid experience working with regulations, policies and procedures and customer service.
+Bachelor’s Degree and one to two years of financial aid experience working with regulations, policies and procedures and customer service.
 Professional communication skills, both verbal and written, across a diverse population including the ability to assess individual needs of customers.
 Demonstrate that there are no restrictions that would prevent applicant from obtaining authorization to use NSLDS, COD; EdConnect and other federal financial aid processing sites.

 The University of Michigan conducts background checks on all job candidates upon acceptance of a contingent offer and may use a third party administrator to conduct background checks.
 Background checks will be performed in compliance with the Fair Credit Reporting Act.